What Happens After a Report is Received

 5. When a reported incident has had a campus-wide impact or involves campus risk, a BIRT email alert with a link to the Incident Log may be sent to the campus.
 Trigger warnings may also apply.
 In certain situations, the President may also send a message to the campus community.

 6. Safety and Security investigates reported incidents of bias or hate crimes, and forwards the results to BIRT for inclusion in report summaries.
-Adjudications and disciplinary hearings fall within the Dean of Students Office and/or the Office of Equal Opportunity and Affirmative Action.
+Adjudications and disciplinary hearings fall within the Office of Student Living and Wellness Office and/or the Office of Equal Opportunity and Affirmative Action.
 When there is a potential hate crime, local law enforcement handles investigations in cooperation with Safety and Security.

 7. Every effort is made to update the Incident Log when additional information is available.
 The incident log also constitutes an archive of reported incidents reviewed by BIRT